RTT-app/collector-api/README.md

 ## Features

-- **Data Extraction:** Retrieve text data from Reddit using Praw lib client for python.
+- **Data Extraction:** Retrieve text data from Reddit using Praw lib client for Python.

 - **Data Transformation:** Transform the extracted text data using NLTK for tasks such as text cleaning, tokenization, and more.